 (a) references to Existing Contracts will be read as references to EDAM Legacy Contracts;

-(b) references to a Participating TO will be read as references to an EDAM Entity, and the EDAM Entity will ensure that any applicable EDAM Transmission Service Providers in its Balancing Authority Area satisfy the requirements of Section 16 and this Section 33.16;
+(b) references to a Participating TO will be read as references to an EDAM Entity,;

+(c) any applicable EDAM Transmission Service Providers in an EDAM Entity Balancing Authority Area must satisfy the requirements of Section 16 and this Section 33.16;

-(c) references to the CAISO Controlled Grid will be read as references to EDAM Transmission Service Provider facilities; and
+(d) references to the CAISO Controlled Grid will be read as references to EDAM Transmission Service Provider facilities; and

-(d) references to the CAISO Balancing Authority or CAISO Balancing Authority Area will be read as references to an EDAM Entity Balancing Authority or EDAM Entity Balancing Authority Area, respectively.
+(e) references to the CAISO Balancing Authority or CAISO Balancing Authority Area will be read as references to an EDAM Entity Balancing Authority or EDAM Entity Balancing Authority Area, respectively.

 33.16.2 Registration

-The EDAM Entity for the Balancing Authority Area associated with the EDAM Legacy Contract will coordinate with the EDAM Legacy Contract rights holder and any applicable EDAM Transmission Service Providers to provide the CAISO with information and instructions as required by this Section 33.16, including information showing that the transmission service contract proposed to be designated as an EDAM Legacy Contract was entered into prior to the effective date of the applicable EDAM Transmission Service Provider tariff or otherwise not governed by the terms of that tariff (including any contract entered into pursuant to such transmission service contract).
+The EDAM Entity for the Balancing Authority Area associated with the EDAM Legacy Contract will coordinate with the EDAM Legacy Contract rights holder and any applicable EDAM Transmission Service Providers to provide the CAISO with information and instructions as required by this Section 33.16

+33.16.3 Scheduling

 An EDAM Legacy Contract rights holder, in coordination with the applicable EDAM Entity, may reserve and schedule all the capacity available under the terms of the contract, in which case none of the capacity will be available for EDAM Transfers.
-Alternatively, an EDAM Legacy Contract rights holder may reserve and schedule a portion of the capacity or none at all, in which case the unreserved capacity will be made available for EDAM Transfers in accordance with Section 33.18.2.2.2 and the terms of the EDAM Legacy Contract.
+Alternatively, an EDAM Legacy Contract rights holder may reserve and schedule a portion of the capacity or none at all, in which case the unreserved capacity will be made available only for EDAM Transfers in accordance with Section 33.18.2.2.2 and the terms of the EDAM Legacy Contract.
 An EDAM Legacy Contract rights holder that intends to make capacity available for EDAM Transfers must be represented by a Scheduling Coordinator, which may be the EDAM Entity Scheduling Coordinator.
 The EDAM Legacy Contract rights holder must in any event coordinate use of its rights with the EDAM Entity associated with the EDAM Legacy Contract, and communicate the transmission capacity available for EDAM Transfers to the CAISO in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market.

+33.16.4 Settlement

+EDAM Transfer revenue will be settled with the Scheduling Coordinator for an EDAM Legacy Contract rights holder under Section 33.11.1.
+Congestion revenue associated with an EDAM Legacy Contract will be settled with the Scheduling Coordinator for an EDAM Legacy Contract rights holder under Section 33.11.3.8.

 33.17 EDAM Transmission Ownership Rights